rehierl/node-tree-outliner/1-1-1-graph-theory/2-2-operations-binary.md

 Note that both endpoints of an edge `(e in E)` in a graph `G := (V,E)` must be elements in the graph's set of vertices `V` (i.e. `(E(e) subset-of V)`).
-If that would not be the case, then `G` would not even qualify as a graph.
+If that would not be the case, then `G` would not even satisfy the definition of a graph.

 Two coupled graphs `S := (T,U)` and `G := (V,E)` always have coupled sets of vertices.
 That is because the endpoints of a common edge are also elements